William C. F. Drewry

 It seems very likely that William and other members of the family worked on behalf of the company from time to time.

 (For more on the Drewry Car Co see: Charles Stewart Drewry.)

 Later registration papers for his children show that William was working as a 'railway engineer' in South Africa.
-He would have been working on his own account rather than as part of the family business, which by then had new owners.
+Perhaps, then, he is working on his own account rather than as part of the family business, which by then had new owners.

-The Daily Representative, Friday, December 2, 1927 has the following Death Announcement:
+In 1927, The Daily Representative, Friday, December 2, has the following Death Announcement:

 The South-Africa-Eastern-Cape Digest, Vol 8, Issue 138, has the following brief reference:

 It would appear that William married a widow Mary Morley some time before 1927.
 According to the Death Announcement there were two foster children and the daughter was already married by 1927.